 Misconception #3 – Site-Built Homes have Different Building Codes than Factory-Built Homes

-Fact: The Alberta Building Code 2014 (ABC 2014) soon to be ABC 2015, in Saskatchewan, National Building Code 2015 and in Manitoba, NBC 2010 plus NBC Revision 2012 (Section 9.36), applies the same requirements to site-built and factory-constructed buildings.
-CSA A277-16, “Procedure for Certification of Prefabricated Buildings, Modules and Panels” was developed to ensure that residential, commercial and industrial buildings constructed off-site meet the same standard required by the provincial building code.
-Construction to the provincial building code includes ensuring factory-built homes are also built to the requirements of 9.36 Energy Efficiency.
-Factory-built homes are constructed to the climate zone conditions as required by the provincial building code
+Fact: The National Building Code – 2019 Alberta Edition, in Saskatchewan, National Building Code 2015 and in Manitoba, NBC 2010 plus NBC Revision 2012 (Section 9.36), applies the same requirements to site-built and factory-constructed buildings.
+CSA A277-16, “Procedure for Certification of Prefabricated Buildings, Modules and Panels” was developed to ensure that residential, commercial and industrial buildings constructed off-site meet the same standard required by the province where the building is located.
+Construction to the building code includes ensuring factory-built homes also meet the requirements of 9.36 Energy Efficiency; therefore, built to the climate zone conditions as required by the provinces’ building code

 Misconception #4 – Factory-Built Housing Configurations are Different

 Fact: The type of housing constructed is determined by the building code to which it complies and is definitively described using the following common housing configurations: single detached, semi-detached or multi-family, single level or multi-storey.